Frequently Asked Questions

 How are the subscriptions sold?

-Each participating co-op is developing a pricing model specific to the needs and benefits of its consumer-members and the cooperative.
+Each participating co-op has developed a pricing model specific to the needs and benefits of its consumer-members and the cooperative.
 There is no “one size fits all” approach to pricing within the co-ops’ community solar program.

 Will the subscriptions be available to all co-op members?